PT-121

 Flax Ramie Silk Wide

-The warp threads are made of a domestically spun blend of two types of hemp, linen and ramie, and the weft threads are made of silk, making for an original fabric.
-The unique sagging feel of flax is reduced by blending it with ramie, and the weft threads are made of silk, making the fabric soft against the skin and creating neps, giving it a worn-in feel right from the start.
-For more details on the differences between flax, ramie, and hemp, please refer to Boken's article.
+The warp threads are made from a domestically spun blend of two types of hemp, linen and ramie, and the weft threads are made from an original fabric made from silk.
+The characteristic softness of flax is reduced by blending it with ramie, and the silk weft threads make the fabric feel soft against the skin and produce neps, giving it a worn-in feel right from the start.
+Please refer to Boeken's article for more details on the differences between flax, ramie, and hemp.

 - Outer Fabric Blend Ratio